-As part of their applications to the Small Business Loan Program, applicant businesses and non-profits are required to submit the information listed on the application checklist to a contracted Subrecipient in order for the Subrecipient to consider the applicant for program eligibility:
+As part of their applications to the Restore Louisiana Small Business Loan Program, applicant businesses and non-profits are required to submit the information listed on the application checklist to a contracted Subrecipient in order for the Subrecipient to consider the applicant for program eligibility:

-CAT CATEGORY REQUIRED ITEMS Application Small Business Loan Program application, completed and signed by all owner(s) with 20% or greater ownership in the applicant business.
-Note: One owner or non-profit representative may sign with authorization of board resolution Proof of Identity of Owner(s) Government-issued photo ID (e.g., driver's license, passport) Proof Business was Established Prior to disaster "Date of Incorporation" on corporate tax returns Any federal business tax return 2019 or earlier for Laura/Delta applicant and tax return for 2020 or earlier for Ida/May Flood applicant.
-Business/Occupational License Note: Articles of Organization, Articles of Incorporation, and Secretary of State website may be Proof of Ownership Note: Applies to all owners with 20% or greater interest used as support documentation only Business tax return (with appropriate schedules) Personal Tax return (with appropriate schedules) Stock certificates with proof of total number of shares Proof of Address in Eligible Parish Note: The business must have been physically located in an eligible flood-impacted Copy of utility bills Lease Agreement Tax returns Business license
+CATEGORY REQUIRED ITEMS □ Application Restore Louisiana Small Business Loan Program application, completed and signed by all owner(s) with 20% or greater ownership in the applicant business.
+Note: One owner or non-profit representative may sign with authorization of board resolution ☐ Proof of Identity of Owner(s) Government-issued photo ID (e.g., driver's license, passport)

-Louisiana Parish before the disaster and must be currently physically located in an eligible Louisiana parish (may be different parish) LMI Form, completed Hard copy LMI Form Proof of Pre-storm/flood Employees ≤ 50 FTEs Note: FTE = 35 hours/week Proof Annual Gross Revenue ≥ \$25,000 Note: Tax returns must be complete and signed Federal Form 941 LA unemployment tax form Payroll forms (e.g., Paycheck) Internal payroll register, signed Federal tax form 1120 (corporations) Federal tax form 1040 Schedule C (sole proprietorships) Schedule F (farmers) Federal tax form 1065 (partnerships) Federal tax form 990 (tax-exempt organizations) Note: These forms may be from 2019 through 2021; gross revenues for businesses that opened during 2019 [Laura/Delta] or 2020 [Ida/May Flood] will be annualized to determine whether the pro-rated amount of gross revenue would have been greater than \$25,000 for the year Proof of Financial Loss (20% Gross Revenue Decline) Complete 2019, 2020 and 2021 (if needed) tax returns, signed; OR Profit/loss statement Note: Due to COVID-19 tax returns may not be a suitable form of proof of financial loss. \$10,000 physical damage or asset loss Insurance loss report or claims, SBA Verified Loss Report and/or receipts for replacement Casualty loss reported on 2020-2021 tax returns Note: Photos may be used as supporting evidence only Proof Business is currently Open Any business tax return from 2020/2021 reflecting revenue earned Sales receipts Sales tax returns Subrecipient site visit Note: Secretary of State website may be used as support documentation
+Proof Business was Established Prior to Disaster Date of Incorporation on corporate tax returns Any federal business tax return 2019 or earlier for Laura/Delta applicant and tax return for 2020 or earlier for Ida/May Flood applicant.
+Business/Occupational License Note: Articles of Organization, Articles of Incorporation, and Secretary of State website may be used as support documentation only □ P Proof of Ownership Business tax return (with appropriate schedules) Note: Applies to all owners with 20% or greater interest Personal tax return (with appropriate schedules) Stock certificates with proof of total number of shares Р Proof of Address in Eligible Parish Copy of utility bills Lease agreement Tax returns b e.
+L d. p.
+L Note: The business must have been physically located in an eligible disaster-impacted ouisiana Parish before the disaster and must be currently onlysically located in an eligible ouisiana parish (may be different parish) Tax returns Business license MI Form, completed Hard copy LMI Form E Proof of Pre-storm/flood Employees ≤ 50 FTEs Note: FTE = 35 hours/week Federal form 941 LA unemployment tax form Payroll forms (e.g., Paycheck) Internal payroll register, signed ≥ ∧ Proof Annual Gross Revenue 2 \$25,000 Note: Tax returns must be complete and signed Federal tax form 1120 (corporations) Federal tax form 1040 Schedule C (sole proprietorships) Schedule F (farmers) Federal tax form 1065 (partnerships) Federal tax form 990 (tax-exempt organizations) Note: These forms should be from 2019 through 2021; gross revenues for businesses that opened during 2019 [Laura/Delta] or 2020 [Ida/May Flood] will be annualized to determine whether the pro-rated amount of gross revenue would have been greater than \$25,000 for the year Proof of Financial Loss (20% Gross Revenue Decline) Complete 2019, 2020 and 2021 (if needed) tax returns, signed; OR Profit/loss statement

+Note: Due to COVID-19, tax returns may not be a suitable form of proof of financial loss.

+□ \$10,000 Physical Damage or Asset Loss Insurance loss report or claims, SBA Verified Loss Report and/or receipts for replacement Casualty loss reported on 2020-2021 tax returns Note: Photos may be used as supporting evidence

+only

+□ Proof Business is Currently Open Any business tax return from 2020/2021 reflecting revenue earned

+Sales receipts

+Sales tax returns

+Subrecipient site visit

+Note: Secretary of State website may be used as support documentation

+□ Proof Business Has the Business plan

+Ability to Reopen Pro-forma

-☐ Proof Business has the ability to reopen Business Plan Pro-forma Proof of funding availability for all sources needed to reopen Lease agreement for new site
+Proof of funding availability for all sources needed to reopen

+Lease agreement for new site